Mint lemonade: Preparation

+History

+A recipe for mint lemonade was provided by 13th century Andalusian scholar Ibn al-Baytar, it called for using sugar, lemon juice, mint, and water.

+The drink is very popular within Israel, sometimes called the “National drink of Israel”, although this title is unofficial.
+It is primarily consumed during the summer months.

 Variants

 Variants may add ingredients such as ginger, maple syrup, lime juice, black salt and apple juice.

 Adding spirits

 Various spirits may be added to it, including arak, tequila ("mint margarita"), bourbon (a "lemon and mint julep"), gin, etc.

 As a flavor

 Mint lemonade may also be made into sorbets, ice pops, and so on.

 Names

-In the Arab world it is called “limon na-naa”.

 In Israel, it is called limonana, a portmanteau of limon לימון 'lemon' and naʿnaʿ נענע 'mint'.
 The word was coined for an advertising campaign to promote bus advertising, in which various celebrities were shown promoting a drink called "Limonana", a blend of lemon and mint, which was in the end revealed to be fictitious.